Lesley Kemp faces libel suit over Twitter comments

 Mrs Kemp, a grandmother-of-one, then took to Twitter to vent her frustration, calling the company's behaviour "disgraceful".

-The company later accepted liability for the shortfall and paid the full amount.'So frightening'
+The company later accepted liability for the shortfall and paid the full amount.

 But Mrs Kemp said she was "horrified" to receive an email from the company's solicitors, announcing that they were suing her for defamation over her tweets.